 The Good: Looks good, great story and voice overs, controls well

-The Bad: Smaller areas to explore, even less side missions than the first game, annoying camera, nothing new
+The Bad: Smaller areas to explore, even fewer side missions than the first game, annoying camera, nothing new

 It’s 1191 A.D. and Acre is still not safe from the clutches of the Templars.
 Altair is once again at war with the seemingly never-ending Templars to find the Apple of Eden.
 No one knows what this strange artifact can truly do, but Altair doesn’t want them to be the first to find out.